 r

 Game 7 If necessary same teams as in Game 6

-Gaine 1 in necessary, same teams as in Came o.
+Guiii i in necessary, came tourne as in came o.

 It should be noted that the pairings in the bracket may not be altered and the game orders during the remainder of the tournament may not be adjusted.